Application to study away

 Please note: the funding options listed on this web page are available to students enrolled in research programs.

-Travelling scholarships are offered by Melbourne Scholarships, including the Melbourne Abroad Travelling Scholarships (MATS) and Overseas Research Experience Scholarships (ORES).
-For more information please visit the Melbourne Scholarships website.
+Travelling scholarships are offered by Melbourne Scholarships.
+For more information please visit the Scholarships website.

-The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS) and PhD Fieldwork Grant scheme.
-For more information please see the Faculty of Arts Grant scheme engines web page.
+The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS), Faculty of Arts Graduate Research International Grant, and PhD Fieldwork Grant scheme.
+For more information please see the Faculty of Arts Scholarships and Prizes web page.
 To obtain support from the Asia Institute applicants must submit their applications to the Team Leader, Academic Programs (Asia Institute) for assessment by the Research and Research Training (R&RT) Committee.

 Please take into consideration the Faculty due dates.
 Your application must be approved by the Asia Institute Committee before it can be submitted to the Faculty.

-Please note: all applicants for the GRATS and PhD Fieldwork funding must show support from the Asia Institute.
+Please note: All applicants for the GRATS and PhD Fieldwork Grant Scheme funding must show support from the Asia Institute.

 Asia Institute funding

-Funding is available from the Asia Institute Postgraduate Support Fund.
-PhD candidates may apply for up to $3,000 and Masters by Research candidates up to $1000 during their candidature.
+Funding is available from the Asia Institute Graduate Support Fund.
+Doctor of Philosophy (Arts) candidates may apply for up to $3,000 and Masters by Research candidates up to $1000 during their candidature.
 The following criteria apply:

 - applications must be related to research or fieldwork tasks